guniv/CoolerControl-Docker/setup.md

 ### Controlling Nvidia GPU fans

 There is currently no way to control Nvidia GPU fans without leaving the container in privileged mode, and it is **not recommended to leave the container in privileged mode.**

+### Issues with Nvidia powersaving

+The [Nvidia powersaving script by SpaceInvaderOne](https://github.com/SpaceinvaderOne/nvidia_powersave) will stop the coolercontrold process used by this container if no other Docker containers are using the GPUs.
+To fix this, use [this revised script](https://github.com/guniv/CoolerControl-Docker/blob/main/tutorial/nvidia_power.sh) that specifically carves out an exception for coolercontrold.

 ### "Unable to set PWM value" and/or fan not staying on curve